 Campfire Baked Apples

-These Campfire Baked Apples are easy to make while on a camping trip.
-Wrap them in foil and cook in the campfire, bake in a Dutch oven, or bake them at home in your own kitchen!
+These sugar free baked apples are easy to make while on a camping trip.
+Wrap them in foil and cook in the hot coals of your campfire, bake in a cast iron Dutch oven, or bake them at home in your own kitchen!
+I include directions to bake them using any of these three methods.

 Ingredients